Primary Service: turku peering

 Address Generation

 The turku peering LAN addressing is IPv6 only, but IPv4 peering can be accomplished using RFC5549 / RFC8950.
+It's important to use next-hop-self in IBGP in case the IPv6 next-hops for IPv4 routes are not supported by all routers inside the network.
 The IPv6 addresses on this VLAN are formed as follows:

 - RTRN